 Risk factor #1: Valuation levels.
 When it comes to assessing valuations, I find longer-term metrics—particularly the cyclically adjusted Shiller P/E ratio, which looks at average earnings over the past 10 years—to be the most useful in determining overall risk.

 Here, you can see that when valuations roll over, with the change dropping below zero over a 10-month or 200-day period, the market itself typically drops shortly thereafter.
-Strong stock market performance over the past couple of months has kept changes in valuations at a healthy positive level, well above the trouble zone.
-Therefore, this indicator shows low immediate risk.
+In recent months, valuations have dropped toward the risk zone, and they have dropped a bit further in the past month.
+While the long-term trend in valuations remains at a positive level, risks are rising.
+Therefore, this indicator stays at a yellow light.

 Risk factor #2: Margin debt.
 Another indicator of potential trouble is margin debt.

-Debt levels as a percentage of market capitalization decreased a bit further from recent all-time highs.
-While this decrease is encouraging, the overall high levels of debt are concerning; however, as noted above, high risk is not immediate risk.
+Debt levels as a percentage of market capitalization ticked down last month, but they remain close to all-time highs.
+The overall high levels of debt are concerning; however, as noted above, high risk is not immediate risk.